Skip to content

 My approach: structured rhinoplasty with cartilage grafts

 Over two decades, I have refined an approach to secondary rhinoplasty based on the concept of structured rhinoplasty.
-Instead of simply removing more tissue from an already weakened nose, my philosophy is to reconstruct: to restore the support that the nose has lost, correct the deformities, and create a harmonious and natural shape that also allows for free breathing.
+Instead of simply removing more tissue from an already weakened nose, my philosophy is to reconstruct: to restore the support that the nose has lost, correct the deformities, and create a balanced, natural shape that also allows for free breathing.

 Open access: complete view for precise work